 How much does it cost to join Girl Scouts?

 Girl Scouts is a great value!
-Dues start at just $25 for the membership year beginning October 1, 2020.
+Dues start at just $25 for the membership year, which begins October 1 each year.
+Girls and volunteers can join at any time.
 Optional costs may also include your girl’s Girl Scout uniform and program fees for activities your girl may want to participate in.
 We don’t want cost to be a barrier, so don’t hesitate to ask about financial assistance.

 What about safety?

 Safety is a top priority for Girl Scouts.
 All activities are supervised, and we provide our volunteers with top-notch training and program resources.
 We also follow comprehensive safety guidelines tailored to individual activities and girls' ages.
-And right now, we’re continually adapting our programming and activities to promote the utmost safety and follow the Centers for Disease Control and Prevention and state recommendations for social distancing.
+And right now, we’re continually adapting our programming and activities to promote the utmost safety and follow the Centers for Disease Control and Prevention and state recommendations related to COVID-19.

 We are also working hard to ensure that girls stay safe online.
 Different types of virtual events will have different protocols that keep girls safe, such as only identifying girls by first name and requiring registration or passwords to join.
-Plus, the names of the attendees are not shared with the audience, and access to registration information is limited to GSUSA and local council staff only.
+Access to registration information is limited to GSUSA and local council staff only.
 Each troop can also set its own safety practices for online troop meetings.

 How do I sign her up?